 - The course schedule for Fall 2013 is continuously updated.
 Check the Course Finder side of Bearings and the Schedule of Course Offerings regularly for the most current course information.

-- Use a Weekly Calendar Worksheet [PDF version; Word version] to help you plan your schedule.
+- Use a weekly calendar worksheet to help you plan your schedule.

 Tips for Preventing Problems with Registration:

 - Meeting with your Advisor: You must have your advisor's signature on your registration card when you turn it in.
 Plan early in the process to meet with your advisor.
 Do not wait until the last few days of registration to seek out your advisor, as s/he may not be on campus then.

 - Course-Load Limits: Enrollment is limited to four full-credit courses (and as many half-credit courses as you wish) prior to the start of the semester.
 Additional full-credit courses may be added during the add/drop period only.